 International Graduate Admissions

-Montana State University offers more than 55 Master's degree options, 37 doctoral degree options including one specialist program, and 19 certificate options.
+Montana State University offers more than 60 Master's degree options, 28 doctoral degree options, and many certificate options.

 When you join MSU, you will become part of a dynamic academic community that integrates learning and the discovery of knowledge.
 You will study with world-class faculty that encourage students to develop creative solutions to today's and tomorrow's challenges.

 MSU receives over $120 million in grants annually to conduct research activities.
 MSU is ranked in the top 3% of research institutions in the United States, across a range of academic subjects.

 Graduate education is decentralized at MSU.
 Interested applicants must contact the department they are interested in studying with directly.
 A list of Graduate programs can be found at the Graduate School's website.

 - Before applying, inquire to the department in which you are interested regarding all requirements and deadlines.
 Requirements and deadlines vary from department to department.

 - Apply online (paper applications can be furnished upon request)

 - After the graduate admissions committee of the department reviews your application, The Graduate School will inform you of the admission decision.

 - If you are denied, you will receive a letter by email.